uchicago-capp-30320/ShoulderToShoulder/README.md

 A web application to foster community engagement and fight the loneliness pandemic.

+## Repository Contents

+#### Frontend
+Folder with the development for our web application's frontend.

+#### Backend
+Folder with the development for our web application's backend.

 ## Virtual Environments

 Both front and back ends use conda virtual environments.

 <pre>
 ```
 conda activate frontend